veganpolice/veganpolice.github.io/human-user-guide.md

 ### What drives you nuts?
 - Interrupting others and taking up the majority of speaking time
 - Notifications going off in the background of our zoom call
-- Watching golf
+- Meetings that could be documents

 ### What are your quirks?
 - I love to celebrate.
 If you ask me, I might write a rap and perform it for the occasion
-- I cut my own hair and sometimes I get creative.
+- I cut my own hair and with varying results.
 Feel free to comment on my "future" styles.

 ### What are some things that people might misunderstand about you that you should clarify?
 - If I'm teasing you, it's because I trust you and I like you